UWCS/uwcs-dextre/README.md

 1. (Optional) Create a virtualenv to run the server from - make sure it's using python 3.5
 2. `git clone` the repository to the location you wish to serve the site from (e.g: `/var/www/uwcs-zarya`)
 3. Install the requirements using `pip -r requirements.txt` (make sure you're using the virtualenv if you're using one)
-4. `cd uwcs-zarya/zarya/settings` and create an appropriate settings file `production.py` from the provided sample `production.py.example`
+4. `cd uwcs-dextre/zarya/settings` and create an appropriate settings file `production.py` from the provided sample `production.py.example`
-5. `cd uwcs-zarya/` and bring the backend database up to speed by running `python manage.py migrate` - if you're using a virtualenv do make sure you are running python from it
+5. `cd uwcs-dextre/` and bring the backend database up to speed by running `python manage.py migrate` - if you're using a virtualenv do make sure you are running python from it
-6. `cd uwcs-zarya/zarya/components` and then install the Bower dependencies using `bower install` (if you are not deploying for production, you may skip to point 11 at the end of the list)
+6. `cd uwcs-dextre/zarya/components` and then install the Bower dependencies using `bower install` (if you are not deploying for production, you may skip to point 11 at the end of the list)
-7. `cd uwcs-zarya/` and run `python manage.py compress --force` and `python manage.py collectstatic`, accepting where applicable
+7. `cd uwcs-dextre/` and run `python manage.py compress --force` and `python manage.py collectstatic`, accepting where applicable
 8. Create a directory `uwcs-zarya/media`, ensuring your web server has sufficient access to this folder (`rwx` permissions)
 9. Create the appropriate configuration files for Supervisor to run Celery automatically and allow it to recover on restart
 10. Create the configuration file(s) for the web server of your chosing
 11. Run your web server (if you're developing locally, simply run `python manage.py runserver`

 #### Ubuntu 16.04 Xenial development setup
+# TODO.
+These command's don't actually work anymore

 If you blindly follow these instructions, you should have a working instance of the website.